GNA University B.Tech Admissions 2025

-The authority has released the IMU CET 2025 exam pattern on the official website.
-Candidates with the complete details on IMU CET 2025 exam pattern and syllabus have better chances to qualify the exam with good marks.
+The authority will release the IMUCET exam pattern on the official website.
+Students with the complete details on IMU CET 2026 exam pattern and syllabus have better chances to qualify the exam with good marks.
 The knowledge of IMU CET exam syllabus and paper pattern helps in creating a good preparation strategy.
+Candidates can check the IMU CET paper pattern in the table below.

 Particulars | Details |